oskariorg/oskari-docs/md/documentation/oskari2/index.md

 - Common mediator-component for action route calls
 	- centralized ajax(/websocket)?
 	- easier handling of session expiration/common error handling
-	- easier to override the ajax endpoints to call if necessary
+	- easier to override the ajax-endpoint calls if necessary

 ### Out of scope: